How to sing with open throat technique

 What does it mean?

-The modern term of “Open Throat” has descended from the Italian Opera term, Gola Aperta – meaning literally “Open Throat” and for me, conjures up images of a super wide mouth and also tibetan chanting.
+The modern term of “Open Throat” has descended from the Italian Opera term, Gola Aperta – meaning literally “Open Throat” and for me, conjures up images of a super wide mouth and a wide open neck.
 Of course, with everything handed down from archaic terms translated between languages, there is always a misunderstanding and misinterpretation when people take things to literally and pass it on to their students without a proper explanation.
-Open throat really refers to keeping a low larynx, and a ‘neutral’ throat – ie: not pushing or ‘singing from your throat’.
-It has very little to do with actually being ‘open’, and in fact, involves CLOSING the soft palate, narrowing your vocal tract and shaping your tongue in various ways.
+In essence, Open Throat is a figure of speak, and simply means “to sing without throat strain”.
+It has very little to do with actually being ‘open’, and in fact, involves CLOSING the soft palate, CLOSING your vocal chords, narrowing your vocal tract and shaping your tongue in various ways.

 Great singing, in fact, often feels more ‘closed’ than ‘open’.